2027 Chevrolet Bolt EV in blue parked at Canadian dealership with mountains

 For full provincial breakdowns, see our EV rebates by province guide.

-The Kia Niro EV Discontinuation and What It Means
+The Kia Niro EV Transition and What It Means

-Kia's decision to discontinue the Niro EV in all markets is not a minor footnote.
-For the past three years, the Niro EV was the primary alternative to the Bolt in the sub-$45,000 Canadian EV space.
-It had EVAP eligibility, solid real-world range around 385 km, a comfortable and practical interior, and enough ground clearance to handle Canadian winters with reasonable confidence.
+That uncertainty changes the comparison set.
+For the past few years, the Niro EV was one of the primary alternatives to the Bolt in the sub-$45,000 Canadian EV space.
+It had EVAP eligibility, solid real-world range around 385-400 km, a comfortable and practical interior, and enough ground clearance to handle Canadian winters with reasonable confidence.

 What fills the void?